 Fill a bucket with one part white vinegar to one part warm water.
 Place your bass string coils into the bucket and gently shake them around as you insert each one.

 Step 4: Soak the Bass Strings for a Day

-Let your bass strings sit in this solution for a full 24 hours, gently waving them around every so often during this period.
-If any are particularly dirty with grime stuck to them, use an old toothbrush to carefully scrub it away.
+Let your bass strings sit in this solution for a full 24 hours.
+Gently moving them around every so often during this period.
+If any are particularly dirty with grime stuck to them, use an old toothbrush to carefully scrub them.

 Step 5: Rinse the Strings in Lukewarm Water

 With a pair of cleaning gloves, unfurl the string coils as you rinse them off on the cooler end of lukewarm water.
 Inspect each string and its length to make sure all the dirt is free and clear.
 Use the old toothbrush to remove anything left on.